-The following table shows the value of option-based awards that vested during the fiscal year ended December 31, 2019, as well as the non-equity incentive plan compensation earned during the year for each Named Executive Officer.
+The following table shows the value of option-based awards that vested during the fiscal year ended December 31, 2020, as well as the non-equity incentive plan compensation earned during the year for each Named Executive Officer.

-Name Option-based awards - value vested during the year SARs (1) (\$) Non-equity incentive plan compensation - value earned during the year (\$) (2)
+Option-based awards - value vested during

+Name the year SARs (1) (\$) Non-equity incentive plan compensation - value earned during the year (\$)(2)

 K. Rai Sahi - -

-Andrew Tamlin 33,000 100,000
+Andrew Tamlin nil 100,000

-Note:

-Note:
+NI-4

-(1) SARs granted to Mr. Tamlin are compensation for Morguard-related services and are included here for complete disclosure purposes only.
-All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation.

-(2) Amounts reflect total 2019 non-equity incentive plan compensation.
+- Note: - (1) SARs granted to Mr. Tamlin are compensation for Morguard-related services and are included here for complete disclosure purposes only.
+All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation. - (2) Amounts reflect total 2020 non-equity incentive plan compensation.
 All compensation for Mr. Tamlin was paid by Morguard, and there is reimbursement by the Trust for 66 percent such compensation